krishnaglodha/intro-to-py/README.md

 # intro-to-py

-Dummy repo for master geopython course
+Dummy repo for master geopython course and now I have changed it